 A presumption means a rule of law by which the Courts and Judges shall draw a specific inference from particular facts or from particular evidence unless and until the reality of that inference is disproved.

-Thus, an individual who has not been heard from for seven years is presumed to be dead, although in an exceeding number of actual cases, he has been found alive.
+Thus, an individual who has not been heard from for seven years is presumed to be dead, although, in an exceeding number of actual cases, he has been found alive.

-Similarly, an accused person is presumed to be innocent as long as he is not conclusively proven to have committed the offence.
+Similarly, an accused person is presumed to be innocent as long as he is not conclusively proven to have committed the offense.
 Although the accused is a very influential person who may have suppressed all evidence and none have the courage to come forward to speak against him.

 The presumption may be either of fact or of law.